 What are Sovereign Wealth Funds?

-Sovereign Wealth Funds (SWF) are pools of income – generally derived from staple commodities – that a country uses to invest in areas of possible growth, including property, bonds, and shares.
+Sovereign Wealth Funds (SWF) are pools of income – generally derived from staple commodities – that a country uses to invest in areas of possible growth.
 The majority of the countries that manage sovereign wealth funds are those that rely on a limited number of commodities – typically one or two – for the predominant source of the country’s income.
 Middle Eastern countries are perfect examples, as they rely very heavily on oil as their number one source of revenue.